Build on iOS

 , your application terminates with an uncaught exception.

-To test an application in the Square Sandbox, set the Developer Dashboard to Sandbox Settings mode before completing the following instructions in this step.
+To test an application in the Square Sandbox, set the Developer Dashboard to Sandbox mode before completing the following instructions in this step.

 @import SquareInAppPaymentsSDK;